PaloAltoNetworks/panhandler/docs/validation_skillets.rst

 ==========================

-PAN-OS Validation skillets are used to check the configuration compliance of a PAN-OS device.
+PAN-OS Validation skillets are used to check the compliance of a PAN-OS device configuration.
 They are comprised of a series of 'tests' that each check a specific portion of the configuration.
+Validation tests can be executed in both 'online' as well as 'offline' mode.

+Online mode will query the running configuration of a running NGFW via it's API.

+Offline node will execute the tests against an uploaded configuration file.
+This is especially useful to checking things like configuration backups, or devices where direct API access is not possible.

 .. _jinja: https://jinja.palletsprojects.com/en/2.10.x/templates/